dmbarbour/glas/docs/GlasDesign.md

 * Request-response to support abstract state, queries.
 * Program can be aborted and updated at any time.

-Transactions via request-response can hide state such that writing to the end of a queue doesn't conflict with every other process that writes to the end of the same queue.
-Similarly, if a query returns some lossy observation on state, then state changes might not change the query result, avoiding conflicts.
+Abstraction of external state is convenient for precise conflict analysis, incremental computing, and scalability.

+For example, multiple transactions could write concurrently to an abstract queue or mailbox without conflict.
+Removing messages from a mailbox can be transparently non-deterministic, and run in parallel if there is no read-write conflict.

 Large transactions have high risk of conflict.
-To support large scale computations, we might need

-To support larger scales,

-the effects model might support static partitioning of the application into several independent transactions.

-So, it can be useful to partition transactions into smaller ones.
-This could be achieved via 'fork' requests.

- For example, `fork:[foo,bar,baz]` would logically split the transaction into three, responding respectively with `foo` or `bar` or `baz`.
-All three transactions would run concurrently, and even repeatedly if conditions prior to `fork` are stable.
+However, it is feasible to 'fork' a transaction, duplicating the transaction then running multiple paths.
+This also would indirectly support non-deterministic choice.

-This model is simple, accessible, extensible, composable, and scalable.
-It could be further supported by a syntax built around observation-action rules.
-This would make a good default model for building applications.
+This model is simple, observable, extensible, composable, and scalable.
+It could be supported by dedicated syntax built around observation-action rules.
+Compilers might optimize for checkpointing.

+I hope to make live coding applications the default for Glas systems, trading a little performance for a lot of convenience.

+### Wikis and Web Applications

+I have a vision for modeling a wiki in Glas where every page is a module and defines a live coding web-app (and perhaps other symbols in a namespace).

+The live-coding web-app is represented as a Glas program that uses request-response effects to operate on an idealized document object model (DOM), client-side storage, and asynchronous access to server resources.

+This program is compiled to JavaScript, and perhaps some static resources based on partial evaluation from empty DOM.
+It might also be compiled to native applications.

+This could be used for presentation of data, little applications, full games, etc..
+If nothing else, it should be a good sandbox for experimenting with Glas.

+### Notebook Applications

+The conventional notion of fire-and-forget REPL is a poor fit for Glas.
+However, Jupyter-style notebook applications - where every line remains active - could be a relatively good fit.

+This might be achieved by annotating each logical line, and modifying the compiler to report the affected variables.
+Further, we might implicitly bind a document object model frame to each line to support explicit user-interaction.

+Notebooks are a good fit in context of live coding applications, continuously replaying the notebook.
+Changes in live data or code should immediately affect the outputs.

+### Graphical Programming

+Language modules enable Glas to bridge textual and graphical programming.
+Graphical programming can be supported by developing a specialized syntax, with annotations for graphical markup, layout and presentation.

+Presentation might involve calendar widgets for date values, color pickers for color values, sliders for numbers, etc..
+In the more general case, an entire file might be rendered as a big widget.
+Projections feasibly integrate multiple files, via embedding, portals, or links.
+At an extreme, it is theoretically feasible to project programs as video games.

+If coupled with the notion of live notebook applications, then we have a GUI which can reserve space to compute another GUI based on data.

+### Stack Programming

+I'm fond of stack programming, though I do understand why most people aren't.

+In Glas, this could be supported by a user-defined syntax that allocates variables for stack positions.
+To avoid accidental interference with concurrency, we might use a fresh variable for everything added to the stack, then let the compiler optimize.

 ### Program Search

-As the Glas system matures, it might be useful to shove more decision making to expert systems encoded into the module system.
+As the Glas system matures, it might be useful to shove more decision making to expert systems encoded in the module system.

-At a lower level, automate some data-plumbing.
-At a high level, describe programs with hard requirements, heuristic preferences, and a search space for potential solutions.
-A staged program can search for programs that achieve these goal, leveraging the limited intelligence we can integrate via rules or machine learning.

-To support search, Glas programmers can define packages that catalog and curate other packages.
-Catalogs should include names and summaries of other package, and perhaps a reverse-lookup index.
-Summaries might include tags and types.

-### Incremental Indexing
+We can develop higher-order program models that represent constraint systems and search spaces for programs.
+We can define packages that represent catalogs of other packages, with tags and summaries and indexes.
+Modules could experimentally compose program values, evaluate their fitness for a purpose.

+This would enable programs to be much more adaptive to changes in requirements or preferences.

+### Abstract and Linear Types

+Abstraction and linearity are not intrinsic properties of data.
+Instead, they are constraints on how a subprogram interacts with certain data.

+A higher-order program can treat data as abstract by manipulating the data only through the provided functions.
+Abstraction extends to linearity if we consider duplication or dropping of data to be manipulations.
+Glas programmers can use annotations to assert that a subprogram should respect abstraction or linearity.

+Abstract and linear data types are useful for performance, especially in context of *Acceleration*.
+Abstraction can preserve optimized under-the-hood representations between operations.
+Linear data can potentially be modified in-place, optimizing away some allocation, copy, and garbage-collection steps.

+Abstract and linear types are also useful for designing a robust, scalable effects API.

+*Note:* Linear types have a bad reputation due to awkward feature interactions with pattern matching, closures, exceptions.
+However, a suitable syntax can help a lot, and there should be much less friction with process networks compared to lambda calculus.

-## ACTIVE OPERATOR DESIGN
+## OPERATOR DESIGN

 I haven't found a solid set of guiding principals for choice of operators.
-But some hand-wavy goals:
+But some goals:

+* widely useful
-* operators are widely useful and easy to understand
+* easy to understand
-* performance is robust, predictable, controllable
-* scalable computations over distributed processors

-Implicit representations should be avoided.
+I'm not entirely happy with unpredictable performance if we leverage referential equality.
+But use of caching, content-addressed storage, opportunistic parallel and distributed computation, live coding apps, etc. already limit predictability of performance.

 ### Deep Equality?
+Yes.

+Glas can support structural equality comparisons over arbitrary values.

+### Hashing?
 No.

-Glas could support a structural equality comparison for arbitrary values.
-However, this would have unpredictable performance when comparing channels.
+I don't want to choose any particular hash function.

 ### Pattern Matching?
 No.

-I'd like to support pattern matching, including view patterns and pattern guards.
-However, it does not seem feasible to support pattern matching at the level of primitive operators.
-This will need to become a feature of the language modules.
+It does not seem convenient to support pattern matching at the level of primitive operators.

-### Namespace Conditionals?
-No.

-A least-expressive option for 'defaults' is to apply a backup definition in case a particular symbol is undefined.
-However, this doesn't cover a lot of cases where we might wish to define our defaults based on which other elements are defined.

-An interesting option is to support conditionals based on an arbitrary set of defined symbols.
-E.g. if `(x,y)` is defined, then apply a namespace operation, else another operation.
-This would limit namespaces to finite boolean logic, capable of expressing flags and defaults.

-However, if we're capable of boolean logic over fields in a dictionary, we could indirectly represent natural numbers up to some arbitrary boundary via bitfields.
-So, perhaps we should support basic arithmetic and numeric operations, too.
-A similar argument applies to representation of lists using recursive record structures.

-If we begin to model rich data structures in our namespace logic, we should be able to abstract this logic.
-At this point, we'd need another namespace to access the namespace.
-This is feasible, but is NOT a path towards simplicity or user comprehension.

-So, my proposal is to limit namespace computations to unconditional defaults.
-In this case, we might support defaults for a set of symbols in terms of each other.
-Static analysis could then identify minimal 'sets' of definitions to avoid recursion.

 ### Recursive Definitions?
 No.

 It is feasible to locally rewrite let-rec groups to loops.
 However, it's too difficult to make recursion work nicely with the KPN model with incremental, partial outputs.

-### Staged Programming?
-Indirect.

-I rejected staged computing within the namespace model above.
-It is possible to add an operation `stage:([] -> Prog))` to the program model.
-A benefit of this is that we could integrate data from the namespace to compute a program.
-However, this would make it very difficult to reason about *effectful* operators.

-Fortunately, even without explicit staging in the program, we can support staging via the module system and partial-evaluation at the compiler.

-Partial evaluation could be augmented with static types to insist that certain values are compile-time computable, perhaps session types.

 ### Backtracking Operators?
 No.

-I could develop a `cond:(try, then, else)` and `fail` operators instead of an effectful model.
-However, it doesn't fit nicely with channels or effects.
+Very awkward fit for Glas.

 ### Arithmetic?
 Minimal.

-There is no end to the number of arithmetic functions we could model.
-However, I'd prefer to keep this relatively minimal within the bounds of convenience.
+There is no end to the number of arithmetic functions we could introduce.
+But sticking to add/sub/mul/div should be sufficient.

-### Annotations?
-On names.

-Annotation of values is a form of hidden representation, a poor fit for Glas.
-So we should restrict annotations to names only.

-### Named Loops?
-Not now.
+### Break/Continue Loops?
+No.

-I could name loops, e.g. such that I can later break/continue the loop.
-However, I'm uncertain that this is a good idea, doesn't fit combinator logic for example.

-### Reuse of process names...

-If a process is defined within a loop, it is scoped to that loop.
-I could also support shadowing of names, but I think it's better to not do so.

-### Reuse of ports...

-Conceptually, a feature I'd like is to *break* wires conditionally, e.g. based on a specific value over that wire.
-This would allow me to wait for a particular value to be observed.

-We might be able to model this by having some 'continuation' when wiring, i.e. we wire to a process, but then

-Breaking Wires...

-We can model wires that break after transferring a large amount of data.
+Awkward fit for concurrent operators.

 ### Logical List Reversal?
-Maybe.

-Reversing a list takes O(N) time.
-But, logically, it is feasible to reverse a list in O(1) time then operate on it with an extra check at the reference.

-A concern is that it becomes difficult to reason about how a particular implementation will represent the logical reversals, or how aggressively this is performed.
-Performance becomes unpredictable, which is something I'd prefer to avoid.

-However, performance predictability is not the top priority for Glas, and mostly-predictable is acceptable.
-Comprehensible performance is the issue.
+Yes.

+Easy to understand, widely useful.
+Awful performance predictivity - O(1) time or O(N) time - but the O(N) is only paid lazily when accessing the list, and doesn't apply to repeated reversals.

 ### List Collections Processing?
+Probably.

-I'm inclined to support a variety of list-processing operators such as zip/unzip, transpose, map, filter, scan, fold, flatmap, concat, sum, etc. I would like to have good support for structure-of-arrays vs array-of-structures.
+I'm inclined to support a variety of list-processing operators such as zip/unzip, transpose, map, filter, scan, fold, flatmap, concat, sum, etc. I would like to have good support for optimizing structure-of-arrays vs array-of-structures.

 It's less clear to me whether these operations should also apply to channels, or whether a different set of similar operations should apply.

 ### Dictionaries and Symbols?
+Full.

 Glas programs will have full ability to inspect and construct dictionaries, e.g. iteration over symbols, composition of dictionaries.
 A compiler should use static analysis and annotations to determine when certain dictionaries should be represented as C-like structs.

 ## Program Operators

-### Stack Manipulation

-Glas uses a data stack for most primitive operators.
-This supports implicit source and destination.

-        data:X                      -- X
-        copy                      X -- X X
-        drop                      X --
-        swap                    Y X -- X Y
-        dip:(S. -- S'.)
-S. X -- S'.
-X
-        sip:(X -> Y)              X -- Y
-        box                      X  -> [X]
-        unbox                   [X] ->  X

-* **data** - push constant onto stack
-* **copy** - copy top stack value
-* **drop** - remove top stack value
-* **swap** - switch the top two stack values
-* **sip** - apply subprogram to the top stack value
-* **dip** - apply subprogram below top stack value
-* **box** - capture environment onto singleton stack
-* **unbox** - release environment from singleton stack

-Data plumbing on a stack involves an ad-hoc combination of dip, swap, copy, and drop operations.
-Language modules can model syntax with  conventional variables and lambdas then compile to stack machine.
-Of course, some users might favor a Forth-like programming style.

-The sip and dip operators support structural scoping of subprograms.
-The box and unbox operators enable programs to work with non-stack environments and capture of the current stack as a value on a new stack.

-A stack is concretely represented by heterogeneous list.
-Head of list is top of stack.
-However, use of data stacks should be constrained more than dynamic lists.
-Safety analysis should reject Glas programs where stack type or size is difficult to statically predict.

 ### Arithmetic

 Glas supports natural numbers and bignum arithmetic.

-        add                     N N -- N
-        mul                     N N -- N
-        sub                     N N -- N
-        div                     N N -- N
-        mod                     N N -- N

-Subtraction will return 0 if the second parameter is equal to or greater than the first.
-Division and modulo fail if the second argument, divisor, is zero.
-We can consider adding new functions for convenience.
+        add:(args:[list of ports], result:port)
+        mul:(args:[list of ports], result:port)
+        sub:(left:port, right:port, left-right:port, right-left:port)
+        div:(dividend:port, divisor:port, quotient:port, remainder:port)

+Subtraction and division may have one or two outputs.
+Subtraction can output both left-right and right-left, returning a minimum value of 0.
+Division outputs quotient and remainder.
+Arithmetic with non-numeric input or divide-by-zero will not have output.

 Glas is not designed for high performance numeric computing.
-The expectation is that Glas systems should *accelerate* an abstract CPU or GPGPU with access to fixed-width integers, floating point, vectors and SSE, etc. The Glas language then supports communication between abstract processors, and their reference model for fuzz-testing.
+Glas systems should *accelerate* an abstract CPU or GPGPU with access to fixed-width integers, floating point, vectors and SSE, etc. then use that for low-level computations.

 ### Dictionary Operations